dotmake-build/command-line/docs/README.md

   <argument_1>  Description for Argument1 [required]

 Options:
-  /o, /option_1 <option_1>  Description for Option1 [default: DefaultForOption1]
+  -o1, --option_1  Description for Option1 [default: DefaultForOption1]
-  /v, /version              Show version information -?, -h, /help             Show help and usage information
+  -?, -h, --help   Show help and usage information
+  -v, --version    Show version information
 ```
 Note how even the default options `version` and `help` use the new prefix convention `ForwardSlash`.
-By the way, as `help` is a special option, which allows user to discover your app, we still add short-form aliases with other prefix to prevent confusion.
+By the way, as `help` is a special option, which allows user to discover your app, we still add short form aliases with other prefix to prevent confusion.

 ### Themes